Suggested links

 Like domestic military bases, any international U.S. Army bases built prior to the 1980s may also contain asbestos.

-The U.S. military has constructed army installations in foreign countries, including:
+The U.S. military has constructed army installations in:

 • Belgium